vuestorefront/vue-storefront/docs/guide/cookbook/module.md

 <br />

 ## 2. Best practices for tweaking a module
 Once you got the hang of building a skeleton for modules, now it's time for working a real deal with modules.
-There are tons of opportunities here with freedom of building new modules powered by variety of methods available being mainly in a sense with working, extending, hooking to Vue's main parts.
+There are tons of opportunities here with freedom of building new modules powered by variety of methods available being mainly in a sense with working, extending and hooking to Vue's main parts.

 In this recipe, we walk through steps to building a simple module for _Like button in product page_.
 This recipe browses a brief concept of each topic for the demonstration purpose.
 The full details for building the module continues at [Recipe 7.
 Building a module from A to Z](#_7-building-a-module-from-a-to-z-in-an-iteration)
 ### 1. Preparation
 - You need a new module to play with.
 You would already have had one if you finished [_Recipe 1.
 How to bootstrap a module_](#_1-how-to-bootstrap-a-module)

 ### 2-1.
 Recipe A (Extend Vuex store from inside a module)
+_Vue Storefront_ takes advantage of _Vuex_'s `module` feature.
+You can encapsulate your module's data from global scope so that control over your data is secured easily within your grasp.

 1. Open the `index.ts` file of `example-module` at `./src/modules/example-module`

 ```bash
 cd src/modules/example-module
 vi index.ts # of course you can open it with other editors!